wpfleger96/Calculator/README.md

 ## Extra Credit Project Tasks

-You may earn up to 10 points extra credit for each
+You may earn up to 10 points extra credit for each of the tasks listed below:

+ 1. Design your user interface so that the Calculator application can be used entirely using the keyboard.

-## Reverse Polish Notation (RPN)
+## Note on Reverse Polish Notation (RPN)

 Included with this project is an implementation of a <code>ReversePolishNotation</code>
 class written by your instructor that provides a static method for converting a